jmervine/node-hello-framework/README.md

 ## Framework Notes

 Along with a short description, included are notes on extra steps -- aside from the `<framework>/index.js` example file, if any.

+### [Compound.js][compound.js]

+Compound's formula is Express + structure + extensions.
+Where structure is the standard layout of directories, and extensions are node modules adding functionality to the framework.
+Compound's goal is to provide an obvious and well-organized interface for express compatible application development.
+This means that everything that works with express will work with compound.

+#### Additional Notes

+> To setup compound, as it's a generated framework, I did the following...

+    npm install compound
+    ./node_modules/.bin/compound init compound.js
+    cd compound
+    npm install
+    npm install --save compound # because I installed compound locally

+> I then...
+>
+> * Removed `public/index.html` to allow for the routing to work.
+> * Added `app/controllers/hello_controller.js` to send the hello message.
+> * Added `app/views/hello/index.ejs` to display the hello message.
+> * Updated `config/routes.js` to point the main location to the hello controller.
+>
+> Once complete, I...

+    node server.js

 ### [Connect][connect]